IBM/watson-banking-chatbot/doc/source/local.md

 * Select `English` language.
 * Click `Finish` to create the collection.
 * Use `Drag and drop your documents here or select documents` to seed the content with the five documents in `data/discovery/docs` of your cloned repo.
-* To get the `Collection Id` needed for your `.env` file in the next step, from Discovery Project panel, select the `Integrate and deploy` option from the left-side menu.
+* To get the `Collection Id` needed for your `.env` file in the next step, select the `Integrate and deploy` option from the left-side menu of the Discovery panel.
 Then select the `View API Details` tab to view the `Project Id`.
 Use this value for your `Collection Id`.

 > **NOTE**: The `Environment Id` for Cloud Pak for Data collections is always set to `default`.